PrismLauncher/PrismLauncher/BUILD.md

 # Note

 MultiMC is a portable application and is not supposed to be installed into any system folders.
 That would be anything outside your home folder.
-Before runing `make install`, make sure you set the install path to something you have write access to.
+Before running `make install`, make sure you set the install path to something you have write access to.
 Never build this under an administrator/root level account.
 Don't use `sudo`.
 It won't work and it's not supposed to work.